kubos/kubos/docs/kubos-linux-on-mbm2.rst

 Boot into U-Boot
 ^^^^^^^^^^^^^^^^

-**(Skip this section if you've never put KubOS Linux on your board before)**

-If you already have Linux running on your board, you'll need to boot into the U-Boot console rather than the Linux console in order to be able to flash the board.
+KubOS Linux normally runs on the eMMC.
+Since we now want to overwrite the eMMC, we'll need to change some settings to boot from the SD card instead.

 You'll need to establish a serial connection with the board in order to connect to the console.